Function List

 step

-, otherwise, returns 1.
+, otherwise returns 1.

-- New in
+- New function in

 v3.2.0

-1, otherwise, returns the smooth interpolation between lower
+, and performs smooth interpolation between lower

-and higher
+and upper

-basing on value
+based on value

 .

-- New in
+- New function in

 v3.2.0